OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 Agent will honour this setting, as per any other worker.

 ## Customizations
-The behavior Kubernetes Worker can be modified through [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.
+The behavior of the Kubernetes Worker can be modified through [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.

 These values can be set at initial installation, or at any time via a Helm upgrade.